Evidence (1929 film): Plot

-Myra Stanhope (Pauline Frederick), once Lady Winiborne, is divorced by her husband, Lord Cyril Winiborne (William Courtenay), who gains custody of their baby boy.
-This separation stems from circumstantial evidence linking Myra to the reckless Major Pollock (Lowell Sherman).
+Myra Stanhope, once Lady Winiborne, is divorced by her husband, Lord Cyril Winiborne, who gains custody of their baby boy.
+This separation stems from circumstantial evidence linking Myra to the reckless Major Pollock.
 Major Pollock had deceitfully lured Myra to an inn, promising she would meet her husband there to reconcile after a quarrel.
 Instead, Lord Winiborne discovers them together, dismissing Myra's pleas of innocence, his legal mind convinced by the overwhelming evidence against her.
 Pollock flees England until the scandal subsides.
-He settles in Burma, where he assimilates into local life and becomes enamored with a native girl (Myrna Loy).
+He settles in Burma, where he assimilates into local life and becomes enamored with a native girl.
 However, when news reaches him that Myra has been spotted back in London, he immediately resolves to return.

-Six years later, driven by a longing to see her son (Freddie Burke Frederick), Myra emerges from seclusion.
-She meets the boy in a park where he is regularly brought by Mrs. Debenham (Madeline Seymour), a widow with her own designs on Lord Winiborne.
+Six years later, driven by a longing to see her son, Myra emerges from seclusion.
+She meets the boy in a park where he is regularly brought by Mrs. Debenham, a widow with her own designs on Lord Winiborne.
 The child, charmed by Mrs. Debenham, calls her his "princess," noting her resemblance to the portrait of his mother hanging at home.
 Their meetings continue smoothly until Mrs. Debenham informs Lord Winiborne, who then forbids the child from visiting the park.

-Harold Courtenay (Conway Tearle), a longtime friend of Lord Winiborne and a devoted admirer of Myra, finds her and urges her to marry him.
+Harold Courtenay, a longtime friend of Lord Winiborne and a devoted admirer of Myra, finds her and urges her to marry him.
 She refuses.
 One evening, the boy invites his “princess” to dinner while Lord Winiborne, Courtenay, and Mrs. Debenham are all away.
 Courtenay, aware of this, plans for Lord Winiborne to return during the dinner to reunite mother and son.
 Though unforgiving, Lord Winiborne returns, and as Myra leaves, the boy quietly follows her.

 Meanwhile, Major Pollock forces his way into Myra's home while she is absent, waiting for her return.
 When the child is discovered missing, Lord Winiborne obtains Myra's address from Courtenay and rushes to her.
 Pollock, drunk and threatening, confesses his guilt and declares Myra's innocence, attempting to bargain for her hand in marriage.
 When his offer fails, he takes his own life.
 Finding Pollock dead with the confession in hand, Lord Winiborne, believing Myra cannot forgive him, departs.
 Only then does Myra realize that Lord Winiborne had brought their son's clothes with him—a silent gesture showing his intent to reunite the boy with her, even before Pollock's confession was revealed.
 Courtenay celebrates the prospect of a family once torn apart by “circumstantial evidence” finally being brought back together.